kentaroy47/DatasetCulling/README.md

 please install requirements by e.g. `pip install xmltodict cython`

+If you want to use `Pytorch 1.0`, plz go to the `Pytorch 1.0 branch`.

-GPU enviroment required now. can add CPU options but not scheduled.
+GPU enviroment required. can add CPU options but not scheduled..

 Don't hesitate to post issues or PRs if you find bugs.
 Thx.